 August 12, The first CH-53E Super Stallion helicopters were launched from the flight deck of the Peleliu, off the coast of Carachi, as part of the continued U.S. humanitarian assistance to Pakistan in support of flood relief from a recent monsoon.

 August 15, Capt.
 David A. Schnell was relieved of command by Commander, U.S. Naval Forces Central Command, U.S. Navy 5th Fleet, Vice Adm.
 Mark I. Fox, due to "loss of confidence" in his ability to command.
 The decision to relieve Schnell comes as a result of an investigation into allegations that he acted in an unprofessional manner toward several crew members that was inappropriate, improper and unduly familiar.
 Capt.
 Mark E. Cedrun assumed temporary command of USS Peleliu.

 October 31, LHA 5 completed its humanitarian assistance off the coast of Pakistan after the last two CH-46E "Sea Knight" helicopters from HMM-165 (Reinforced) landed to the flight deck.
-The amphibious assault ship transported over 5 million tonnes of food and relief supplies, and had rescued more than 9,000 people.
+The ship transported over 5 million tonnes of food and relief supplies, and had rescued more than 9,000 people.

 November 4, USS Peleliu entered the Indian waters off the Mumbai harbour to secure the coastline ahead of U.S. President Barack Obama’s visit on Saturday.

 November 13, The Peleliu anchored off the coast of Phuket, Thailand, for a three-day port call.

 November 22, The amphibious assault ship pulled into Subic Bay, Republic of the Philippines, for a routine port visit.